-For copy number determination and as a positive control for the PCR set up, the kit contains a positive control template.
+For copy number determination and as a positive control for the PCR set-up, the kit contains positive control templates.

-This can be used to generate a standard curve of H7 copy number / Cq value.
-Alternatively the positive control can be used at a single dilution where full quantitative analysis of the samples is not required.
-Each time the kit is used, at least one positive control reaction must be included in the run.
-A positive result indicates that the primers and probes for detecting the target H7 gene worked properly in that particular experimental scenario.
-If a negative result is obtained the test results are invalid and must be repeated.
-Care should be taken to ensure that the positive control does not contaminate any other kit component which would lead to false-positive results.
+This can be used to generate a standard curve for each target for copy number/Cq value.
+Alternatively, the positive control can be used at a single dilution where full quantitative analysis of the samples is not required.
+Each time the kit is used, at least one positive control reaction for each target must be included in the run.
+A positive result indicates that the primers and probes for detecting the H1N1-swine gene worked well in that particular experimental scenario.
+If a negative result is obtained, the test results are invalid and must be repeated.
+Care should be taken to ensure that the positive control does not contaminate any other kit component, which would lead to false-positive results.
 This can be achieved by handling this component in a Post PCR environment.
 Care should also be taken to avoid cross-contamination of other samples when adding the positive control to the run.
 This can be avoided by sealing all other samples and negative controls before pipetting the positive control into the positive control well.